Complements of discriminants of real singularities of type $X_{10}$: Virtual morsifications associated with real morsifications found in

 } \end{lemma}

-{\it Proof.} By the construction from \S \ref{tox91}, the left part of this diagram (including all critical points except for the rightmost saddlepoint marked with 10) appears from the sabirization of a singularity of type $X_9^1$ drawn in Fig.~3 (right) of \cite{parab} reflected in a vertical axis.
-Thus the Gusein-Zade--A'Campo method gives us all intersection indices of the cycles vanishing at critical points from 1 to 9.
+{\it Proof.} By the construction from \S \ref{tox91}, the left-hand part of Fig.~\ref{separ} (including all critical points except for the rightmost saddlepoint marked with 10) appears from the sabirization of a singularity of type $X_9^1$ drawn in Fig.~3 (right) of \cite{parab} reflected in a vertical axis.
+Thus the Gusein-Zade--A'Campo method gives us all intersection indices of cycles vanishing at critical points with numbers from 1 to 9.

-By the construction from \S \ref{tox92}, the right part of this diagram (including all critical points except for the leftmost minimum) is a picture of a perturbation of a singularity of type $X_9^2$, the intersection indices of which are described by matrix (1) in \cite{parab} (with reversed order of cycles, as we take the negative).
-This gives us all the intersection indices of vanishing cycles from 2 to 10.
+By the construction from \S \ref{tox92}, the right-hand part of Fig.~\ref{separ} (including all critical points except for the leftmost minimum) is the picture of a perturbation of a singularity of type $X_9^2$, the intersection indices of which are described by matrix (1) in \cite{parab} (with reversed order of cycles, as we take the negative).
+This gives us all the intersection indices of cycles vanishing at points from 2 to 10.